uxiyon/pianochords/docs/source/documentation.rst

         cat chordlist.csv | showchord

-.. note:: It is possible to produce the picture of an empty 2 scales keyboard by providing an empty string as chord input (see the first basic example in :ref:`examples-basic`).
+.. note:: It is possible to produce the picture of an empty keyboard by providing an empty string as chord input (see the first basic example in :ref:`examples-basic`).